-Development will protect and enhance the provision of public transport in the area.
-West Hampstead's three rail stations should be the focus of improvements.
-Making better provision for pedestrian movement through the area, particularly the West Hampstead Interchange, is a key priority.
+Development will enhance the provision of public transport in the Area.
+West Hampstead's three rail stations, and the areas around them, shall be the focus of improvements.
+Making better provision for pedestrian and cyclist movement through the Area - particularly around the West Hampstead Interchange - is a key priority.

-4. Community facilities
+4. Public & Community facilities

-Development will make good deficiencies in social and community facilities in the Area and bring improvements to meet the needs of the growing population.
-Local services and community facilities - including schools, nurseries, health centres, libraries, community centres and youth facilities - are all considered of high importance.
+Development will contribute to public and community facilities in the Area and bring improvements to meet the needs of the growing population.
+Local services and community facilities - including schools, nurseries, health centres, libraries, community centres and youth facilities - are all highly important in delivering a sustainable community.